taufeeque9/codebook-features/README.md

 ### Training a codebook model

-We use the [hydra](https://hydra.cc/) library for configuration management of the training scripts.
+We adapt the [run_clm.py](https://github.com/huggingface/transformers/blob/main/examples/pytorch/language-modeling/run_clm.py) script from HuggingFace to train/finetune conventional models or the codebook models.
+We also use the [hydra](https://hydra.cc/) library for configuration management of the training scripts.
 The default config for training codebooks is available in `codebook_features/config/main.yaml`.
-The hydra syntax can be used to override any of the default config values.
+The hydra syntax can be used to override any of the default config values, which includes arguments for the codebook model and arguments inherited from Huggingface's [TrainingArguments](https://huggingface.co/docs/transformers/en/main_classes/trainer#transformers.TrainingArguments).
 For example, to train a codebook model using gpt2-small on the wikitext dataset, run:
 ```
 python -m codebook_features.train_codebook model_args.model_name_or_path=roneneldan/TinyStories-1M 'data_args.dataset_name=roneneldan/TinyStories'
 ```